imroc/log/README.md

 log
 ==============
-log is a logging framework of Go
+log is a logging framework of Go. see [API](https://godoc.org/github.com/imroc/log).

 ## Features
  * light weight